paces: Parallelized Application of Co-Evolving Subspaces, a method for computing quantum dynamics on GPUs: Application to vibronic nanoaggregates

-On the other hand, if the initial state is the symmetrically delocalized initial state~\eqref{eq:init_state_spec}, then the dynamics differ between the H- and J-systems.
-Figure~\ref{fig:both_agg_n5x5x5_delocalized} (Multimedia available online) illustrates this using the $5 \times 5 \times 5$ case: The exciton undergoes \enquote{breathing} dynamics as it transitions from a symmetrically delocalized state to a state that is mostly localized on the central site of the lattice and then back.
+On the other hand, if the initial state is the symmetrically delocalized initial state~\eqref{eq:init_state_spec}, then the excitonic position-space dynamics differ between the H- and J-systems.
+Figure~\ref{fig:both_agg_n5x5x5_delocalized} (Multimedia available online) illustrates this in the $5 \times 5 \times 5$ lattice: The exciton undergoes \enquote{breathing} dynamics as it transitions from a symmetrically delocalized state to a state that is mostly localized on the central site of the lattice and then back.
 However, in the case of H-type coupling, these dynamics quickly die down and dephase, while the J-type system repeats this process nearly indefinitely.
 This can be understood as a visualization of coherent exciton dynamics in the case of the J-system, in which the optical initial state~\eqref{eq:init_state_spec}, being a superposition of a set of low-quasimomentum states, coherently oscillates between the different sites as a result of the well-defined phases between its quasimomentum states, while the initial state in the H-aggregate (which is concentrated near the top of the excitonic band) quickly explores the vibrational degrees of freedom and then rapidly self-decoheres.
-This interpretation is further supported by the real-time signal of $\expval{\mu(t) \mu(0)}$ used for Fig.~\ref{fig:abs_spec_4} prior to Fourier-transforming (shown in Fig.~\ref{fig:rt_signal_4} in App.~\ref{app:convergence}), which also provides further insight into the underlying decay rates of the signals prior to the lifetime-damping procedure.
+This interpretation is further supported by the real-time signal of $\expval{\mu(t) \mu(0)}$ (Fig.~\ref{fig:rt_signal_4} in App.~\ref{app:convergence}), whose Fourier transform was used for Fig.~\ref{fig:abs_spec_4}; said real-time signal also provides further insight into the underlying decay rates prior to the lifetime-damping procedure.